TransNAS-TSAD: Harnessing Transformers for Multi-Objective Neural Architecture Search in Time Series Anomaly Detection: Methodology

-Figure~\ref{fig:AnomalyDetection} illustrates the anomaly detection process on dimension 0 of the SMD test dataset using TransNAS-TSAD.
+Figure~\ref{fig:AnomalyDetection} illustrates the anomaly detection process on dimension 0 of the Server Machine dataset (SMD) test dataset using \frameworkname{}.
 The upper plot displays the true data points (in blue) and the predicted values (in red), while the lower plot indicates the computed anomaly scores and their corresponding labels, offering a visual interpretation of the model's detection capabilities in identifying anomalies.